 Serbia is the largest and most populous country of the former Yugoslavia.
 It is home to a strong pro-legalisation movement which is led by activists, patients and researchers.
 In this case, that opposing force is spearheaded by far-right parties and conservative medical groups who desperately cling to ill-informed stigmas surrounding cannabis.

 Serbia has seen its fair share of conflict and division in recent history in the wake of the partition of the Former Yugoslavia Republic.
 As part of the Prohibition Partners European Country Review, we examine what divides opinion on cannabis legislation and how far they have come on the bumpy road to modernisation.
+For an in-depth analysis of the European market download The European Cannabis Report: 5th Edition, here.

-Protests and Political Threats
+Protests and Political Threats to Cannabis Reform

 The first pro-legalisation protest, the ‘Ganja March’, was held on May 7th 2005 in Belgrade with a second planned for the Summer of 2007.